Clustered Broomrape (Orobanche fasciculata)

 Species overview

-Clustered Broomrape (Orobanche fasciculata), a State Threatened plant, is found in dry prairies and dunes (both near Lake Michigan and inland).
+Clustered Broomrape (Orobanche fasciculata), a Wisconsin Threatened plant, is found in dry prairies and dunes (both near Lake Michigan and inland).
 Blooming occurs throughout June; fruiting occurs throughout July.
 The optimal identification period for this species is throughout June.

 Synonyms: Anoplanthus fasciculatus, Phelypaea lutea, Thalesia fasciculata, Thalesia lutea, Orobanche fasciculata var. franciscana, Orobanche fasciculata var. lutea